Monstera: Growing and Caring for Your Plant

 • Soil type rich, well-drained

-Monstera are tropical plants belonging to the Araceae family, a large family that includes many popular houseplants prized for their ornamental foliage, such as philodendron, alocasia, peace lily or anthurium.
-The genus name Monstera comes from the Latin monstrum, and may refer to the spectacular perforations and cuts in their leaves, which give these plants an appearance as strange as it is impressive.
-In French, Monstera deliciosa, the most commonly cultivated species, is often called “Swiss cheese plant”, “fruit salad plant” or simply “Monstera”.
+Monstera are tropical plants belonging to the Araceae family, a large family that includes many popular houseplants prized for their ornamental foliage, such as philodendron, alocasia, spathiphyllum, or anthurium.
+The genus name Monstera comes from the Latin monstrum, and may refer to the dramatic perforations and cuts in their leaves, which give these plants an appearance as strange as it is impressive.
+In French, the most commonly cultivated species, Monstera deliciosa, is often called “Swiss Cheese Plant,” “Faux Philodendron,” or simply “Monstera.”

-In their natural habitat, these plants climb along tree trunks in the tropical forests of Central and South America, benefiting from the ambient humidity and light filtered through the canopy.
-Their adaptation to these conditions allows them to thrive indoors, where they have become staples of plant decoration.
-Their popularity stems from their spectacular foliage, vigorous growth and relative ease of care, making them accessible to everyone.
+In their natural habitat, these plants climb along tree trunks in the tropical forests of Central and South America, taking advantage of the ambient humidity and the light filtered through the canopy.
+Their adaptation to these conditions allows them to thrive indoors, where they have become staples of plant decor.
+Their popularity stems from their spectacular foliage, vigorous growth, and relative ease of care, making them accessible to everyone.

-Among the most commonly cultivated species and varieties are the classic Monstera deliciosa, iconic with its large, deeply cut leaves, as well as Monstera adansonii, prized for its more delicate perforated foliage.
-The Monstera obliqua, much rarer, is often confused with adansonii, but is distinguished by even more pronounced perforations and thinner foliage.
+Among the most commonly cultivated species and varieties are the classic Monstera deliciosa, iconic for its large, deeply cut leaves, and Monstera adansonii, prized for its more delicate perforated foliage.
+The Monstera obliqua, much rarer, is often confused with the adansonii but is distinguished by even more pronounced perforations and thinner foliage.
 The Monstera ‘Thai Constellation’, a variegated variety of deliciosa, is highly sought after for its white and cream marbling, resulting from a stabilised laboratory mutation.
-There are also less well-known but equally interesting species, such as Amydrium medium ‘Silver’, which sports unique silvery foliage and an upright growth habit, adding an exotic and original touch to interiors.
+There are also lesser-known but equally interesting species, such as the Amydrium medium ‘Silver’, which boasts unique silver foliage and an elegant growth habit, adding an exotic and original touch to interiors.

 Variegated Monstera foliage